 How Do I Submit?

 - Submit your abstract even if you are not sure you will be able to attend an in-person meeting.
-We are carefully tracking and following public health advice related to COVID-19, but use the comments box in the abstract management system to let us know about other potential issues that might keep you from presenting in-person.
+We are carefully tracking and following public health advice related to COVID-19, but use the comments box in the abstract form to let us know about other potential issues that might keep you from presenting in-person.

 - List your employer or the name of your private practice when asked for your "Affiliation."
 Students should list their college or university.

-- Select the session you think is the best fit for your abstract but know that we will automatically consider it for other sessions.
+- Select the session you think is the best fit for your abstract, but know that we will automatically consider it for other sessions.
 For all abstracts submitted to a joint session, we will review them for the joint session and for the separate specialty sessions connected to the joint session.
 Likewise, we will consider abstracts submitted to individual specialty sessions for a joint session.
 For example, we will consider an abstract submitted to a joint book and paper and photographic materials session for both the joint session and for the book and paper session and the photographic materials sessions.